ocadotechnology/ganttilla/README.md

 `GANTTILLA_OUTPUT_FILENAME`

+This will use milestones defined in the project and create blocks that represent them.

 Then run the following script:

 `python scripts/run.py gitlab`

+### GitHub

+To generate descriptor files for GitHub project, set following environment variables:

+`GITHUB_USERNAME`

+`GITHUB_REPOSITORY`

+`GITHUB_TOKEN`

+`GANTTILLA_OUTPUT_FILENAME`

+Then run the following script:

+`python scripts/run.py github`

+This will use milestones defined in the project and create blocks that represent them.

 The description file should contain list of objects, each one representing block of work.
 Take for example the [src/assets/empire.json](https://github.com/ocadotechnology/ganttilla/blob/master/src/assets/empire.json).